zincsearch/zincsearch/README.md

 Note: Zinc and all its APIs are considered to be alpha stage at this time.
 Expect breaking changes in API contracts and data format at this stage.
-That being said let that not stop you from trying out Zinc as it works fantastically well and there many users using Zinc regularly.
+That being said let that not stop you from trying out Zinc as it works fantastically well and there are many users using Zinc regularly.
 # Zinc Search Engine

 Zinc is a search engine that does full text indexing.
 It is a lightweight alternative to Elasticsearch and runs using a fraction of the resources.
 It uses [bluge](https://github.com/blugelabs/bluge) as the underlying indexing library.